Business and Corporate Law Questions

 Q: What is Probate?

-Probate is a court-supervised procedure for transferring ownership of one’s assets after the person dies.
+A: Probate is a court-supervised procedure for transferring ownership of one’s assets after the person dies.
 If the deceased person leaves a will, the property is distributed pursuant to the terms of the decedent’s will.
 If the decedent did not leave a will and no other legal arrangements for the transfer of the decedent’s property have been made, the estate would still go through probate and the assets would then pass pursuant to the intestate laws in the State of Wisconsin.
 The overall goal of probate is to protect the rights of the heirs and other beneficiaries and to insure that the transfer of assets and payment of bills of the decedent are properly made.
 The probate court can also become involved in claims of creditors and any conflicts between beneficiaries.

 Q: What is involved in the probate process?